MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/dc-locator-changes.md

 >Applies to: Windows Insider Preview Builds 25921 and later

-This article discusses upcoming changes to the domain controller (DC) location algorithm, including deprecation announcements and related changes.
+This article discusses upcoming changes to the Active Directory domain controller (DC) location algorithm, including deprecation announcements and related changes.

 ## Overview